 Lots of different people are stepping up and are now urging the energy companies to lower their prices as there are people over the country in fuel poverty, who wouldn’t even think about turning their radiators on.
 With a reduction in the costs, it could really help struggling families be able to heat their homes this cold winter.

-A complaint has been passed to Competition and Markets Authority (CMA) and they have an ongoing inquiry into uncompetitive variable rates for gas and electric.
+A complaint has been passed to the Competition and Markets Authority (CMA) and they have an ongoing inquiry into uncompetitive variable rates for gas and electricity.
 But don’t wait for the inquiry to finish.
 Switch now and start saving as soon as you can.

 Once you’ve switched, head back and let me know how much you’re going to save a year.